 Pollution level – Toilet paper production wipes out 27000 trees a day.

-4# Soap bar for body and hair.
-When I started my Zero Waste back in February I found about 6 bottles of shampoo and 3 bottles of conditioner in our bathroom cabinet (mental!) so I was determined to first “quickly” use them up before the switch.
+4# Soap bars for body and hair.
+When I started my zero waste back in February 2017, I found about 6 bottles of shampoos and 3 bottles of conditioners in our bathroom cabinet (mental!) so I was determined to first “quickly” use them up before the switch.
 I only lasted 3.5 bottles before I gave birth to Caelan and my hair started the postpartum glow.
 So I went #Nopoo.
 (I will review this journey in another post but I wanted to have an entry here for soap bars generally.)
 When I was growing up in Hungary in the 90s I remember we only had soap bars and guess what, we were clean.
 Then all these advertisements with liquid soap came in and life changed.
-From that point on till February this year I was buying into the “liquid soap is better” promise.
+From that point on till that February, I was buying into the “liquid soap is better” promise.
 But is it?
 First and foremost it comes in plastic.
 Second we go through way more than we should (just like with toothpaste).
 Liquid hand soap for example uses on average 2.3 grams of soap per wash compared to bar soap using just 0.35 grams.
 I am sure Florence Nightingale would agree that for us to stay clean and bacteria free that is enough.
 Here are some of the easy to get brands I like.
-Dead Sea (one of my favourite ) / Origins (they smell great) / Pears and if you want to get totally into it, try the 100% Vegan, Organic, Handmade , Sustainable , Ethical and Cruelty free Soap Nuts.
+Dead Sea (one of my favourite ) / Oliva from Holland and Barrett.
+If you want to get totally into it, try the 100% Vegan, Organic, Handmade , Sustainable , Ethical and Cruelty free Soap Nuts or Lush.

 Pollution level: in 2015 270,000,000 plastic bottles with liquid soap sent to landfills.
 As it turns out consumers between 18 and 24 believe that bar soaps are covered in germs after use.
-This article claims that bacteria is not transferred via hand soap and our obsession to stay 100% clean is actually leading to increased ill health.
+Bacteria is not transferred via hand soap and our obsession to stay 100% clean is actually leading to increased ill health.
 I say let’s get dirty and plastic free!!

 Read more on the cost of liquid soap here.